testthedocs/plone-docsbuilder/docs/index.rst

 Limitations
 ===========

-- *plone-docsbuilder* depends on an *index.rst* file in your root documentation directory, see our :doc:`roadmap` for more info.
+- *plone-docsbuilder* depends on an *index.rst* file in your root documentation directory, see our :doc:`roadmap` for more info
-- *plone-docsbuilder* will report a warning, if there is no *_static* directory in your root documentation directory.
+- *plone-docsbuilder* will report a warning, if there is no *_static* directory in your root documentation directory
+- `sphinxcontrib-osexample <https://github.com/svx/sphinxcontrib-osexample>`_ is not included, yet